iGovDirect/Security-Review/README.md

 Counter Measures: If the target notice that the screen is taken over he/her will have to unplug from internet to stop the attack.
 The intrusion will be reported as a possible zero-day attack so it can be patched.

+**Scenario:** Attacker uses hardware backdoor in mobiles, put there during delivery from the manufacturer, to change voting results.

+Counter Measures: Since voting records are auditable, its possible to figure out which manufactors have this problem.
+If this happens its likely going to be the end of that manufacurer due to criminal charges and the fact that nobody will buy it.

 ### Report a Vulnerability or Threat

 Please report a vulnerability or threat to support@